cybozu-go/accurate/docs/reconcile.md

 - Innu should propagate labels and/or annotations of the reconciling namespace to its sub-namespaces, if any.
 - Innu should create copies of resources in the parent namespace whose `innu.cybozu.com/propagate` annotation is `create` if they are missing.
 - Innu should create or update copies of resources in the parent namespace whose `innu.cybozu.com/propagate` annotation is `update` if they are missing or different.
-- Innu should delete resources annotated with `innu.cybozu.com/propagate=update` if the origin resource is missing in the parent namespace.
+- Innu should delete resources in the reconciling namespace that are annotated with `innu.cybozu.com/propagate=update` provided that:
+    - the value of `innu.cybozu.com/from` annotation is not the parent namespace name, or
+    - there is not a resource of the same kind and the same name in the parent namespace.

 ## Watched namespace-scoped resources